richwynmorris/JS210/revision_materials/function_definition_function_invocation.md

 * function invocations can be passed as arguments to other functions.
 The return value of the function invocation will then be used as an argument in a seperate function invocation.

+* A declared function can invoke itself from within it's own body.
+That mean that a function declaration will create a not only declare a variable that references the function object, but it also becomes a named function.
+THis means it can be called from within its own body leading to recurssive effects.